ralvaracode/ralvaracode/README.md

 ## Workflow Design | Backend APIs | CI/CD Pipelines

-I’m a web developer with a strong passion for designing clean APIs, automating developer workflows, and orchestrating efficient CI/CD pipelines.
+Hi, I’m a web developer with a strong passion for designing clean APIs, automating developer workflows, and orchestrating efficient CI/CD pipelines.
 With a foundation in electronics engineering and years of hands-on experience across embedded systems, robotics, and team-based software development in Japan and Peru, I bring a systems mindset to modern web development.
 I specialize in building backend services using Python (Flask, FastAPI), JavaScript (Express) and Java (springboot) along with SQL and NoSQL databases.
 I also organize collaborative Git-based workflows, ensuring teams ship code reliably and consistently.

 * 🌍  I'm based in Lima, Peru
 * 🧠  I enjoy learning something new everyday!